fangwendongcs/AI_Companion_alice/README.md

 In this project, I focused on:

-- Turning an AI companion concept into a runnable interactive prototype.
+- Turning an AI companion concept into a runnable interactive system.
 - Designing frontend-backend boundaries for AI capability integration.
 - Thinking beyond chatbot UI and exploring embodied AI interaction.
 - Managing the MVP with acceptance criteria, API contracts, security notes, and regression scripts.